thelovelab/tximport/README.md

 # todo

-* option to return transcript-level counts, abundances, lengths
-* preset 'types' for different software
+* use simple average when all abundances across all samples are 0
-* work out collatedFiles logic
+* work out collatedFiles logic for Cufflinks
-* when 0 abundances for all samples, use simple average transcript length?